 In fact, the times when I have taken faster transport felt like I was moving too fast and I was missing some vital piece of my adventure.

-The Bus to Rio Gallegos and then north to Puerto Madryn felt like this.
+The returning bus to Rio Gallegos and then north to Puerto Madryn felt much like this.

 Mercifully in one sense, they were night buses.
 So as I slept with my neck crooked and cheek flat cold and uncomfortable pressed against the window, unknown kilometres passed by in the night.

 I woke with a sore neck and pains from every part of me as my body tries to readjust to a life off the bike.